-Internal audits are conducted by a staff of 14 individuals having expert knowledge in internal audits, including certified auditors (CIA) and qualified internal auditors (QIA).
+Internal audits are conducted by a staff of 16 individuals, including one based in the United States and one in China, who possess expert knowledge in internal audits, including certified internal auditors (CIA) and qualified internal auditors (QIA).
 These individuals conduct audits of the appropriateness and efficiency of business operations within the Company and subsidiaries based on Internal Audit Regulations.